FuzzifiED/FuzzifiED.jl/docs/src/intro.md

 > __[Voinea 2024]__ Regularising 3d conformal field theories via anyons on the fuzzy sphere, [arXiv:2411.15299](https://arxiv.org/abs/2411.15299), [Phys.
 Rev. X __15__, 031007 (2025)](https://doi.org/10.1103/bf4k-phl9).

-Until this work, all the constructions of CFTs on the fuzzy sphere were based on the quantum Hall ferromagnet.
-Specifically, in the absence of the interaction, an integer number of the lowest Landau levels are fully occupied.
-This state has a finite charge gap that guarantees that the gapless spin degree of freedom does not strongly couple with the charge degree of freedom when one adds the interactions.

-Voinea _et al._ further explore the possibility of constructing CFTs on other states with charge gap — in particular, the Haldane-Laughlin states that capture the fractional quantum Hall effect (FQHE).
+Voinea _et al._ explore the possibility of constructing CFTs on the Haldane-Laughlin states that capture the fractional quantum Hall effect (FQHE).
 Specifically, they study the fermionic LLL at fillings of $\nu=1/3$ and $1/5$.
 The model Hamiltonian contains (1) a dominant projection term that puts the ground state on the Haldane-Laughlin state, and (2) an interaction term as a perturbation that drives the Ising-type phase transition.
 They show that the energy spectra at the critical point exhibit conformal symmetry.
 Notably, they also make the construction with respect to the bosonic LLL at a filling of $\nu=1/2$.

 ##### [The confinement transition of $\nu=1/2$ bosonic Laughlin state](@id Zhou2025Jul)

 > __[Zhou 2025Jul]__ Chern-Simons-matter conformal field theory on fuzzy sphere: Confinement transition of Kalmeyer-Laughlin chiral spin liquid, Zheng Zhou, Chong Wang, Yin-Chen He, [arXiv:2507.19580](https://arxiv.org/abs/2507.19580).

 This work studies one of the simplest instances of Chern-Simons-matter theories : one complex critical scalar coupled to a $\mathrm{U}(1)_2$ Chern-Simons gauge field and its three other dual Lagrangian descriptions.
 They describe the transition between a $\nu=1/2$ bosonic Laughlin state and a trivially gapped phase.
-This transition appears in various contexts in condensed~matter physics, _viz._ Kalmeyer-Laughlin chiral spin liquid, anyon superconductivity, Feshbach resonance, _etc._
+This transition appears in various contexts in condensed-matter physics, _viz._ Kalmeyer-Laughlin chiral spin liquid, anyon superconductivity, Feshbach resonance, _etc._

 Zhou _et al._ realise this theory on a set-up with fermion-boson mixture containing two flavours of fermion and one flavour of bosons carrying electric charge $Q_b=2Q_f$.
 Tuning the relative chemical potential induces a transition between a $\nu_f=2$ fermionic integer quantum Hall state and a $\nu_b=1/2$ bosonic fractional quantum Hall state.
 They show that the transition is continuous and has emergent conformal symmetry.
 The operator spectrum has exactly one relevant singlet with scaling dimension $\Delta_S=1.52(18)$, signature of a critical point.
 This work opens up the possiblity of using the fuzzy sphere to study transitions between distinct topological order.